 So what are the specific features to look for when sailing on your own?
 Let's clear a common misconception first - single-handed doesn't mean the boat has to be small.

-Sure, small boats are easier to dock, things tend to be within reach… but you will find large numbers of 70 footers that are designed as single-handed projects.
+Sure, small boats are easier to dock, and things tend to be within reach… but you will find large numbers of 70-footers that are designed as single-handed projects.

 Easily Operated Sails